-- All presenters will be asked to create a speaker profile on the virtual platform/mobile app.
+- All presenters are asked to create a speaker profile on the virtual platform/mobile app.
 This will give attendees the opportunity to connect with you online and through the Meeting’s mobile app.
 It is a great way to meet new colleagues and rekindle friendships from previous years.

 - Please bring your computer or thumb drive to the session room and present from the lectern at the front of the room.

 - If using your own computer, you will need a HDMI port or HDMI adapter.